SAP-samples/teched2023-AD264/exercises/ex2/README.md

-# Exercise 2 - Basic Service Integration
+# Exercise 2 - Service Integration with SAP S/4 HANA

 In this exercise, you will add `Customers` to `Incidents` to specify who created an incident.